-The Native American style flute is an end blown, two-chambered instrument with open finger holes, held and played before you rather than to the side as with a transverse flute.
-The air is directed via a flue created by both the ‘nest’ area of the flute and the block which is tied atop it – technically the instrument is a whistle rather than a flute.
-The modern NAF has a range of just over one octave and is typically tuned to a pentatonic minor scale which gives the instrument it’s distinctive plaintive sound.
+The Native American style flute is an end blown, two-chambered instrument with open finger holes, held and played in front of the player rather than to the side as with a transverse flute.
+The air is directed via a flue created by both the ‘nest’ area of the flute and the block which is tied atop it; technically, the instrument is a whistle rather than a flute.
+The modern NAF has a range of just over one octave and is typically tuned to a pentatonic minor scale which gives the instrument it’s distinctive, plaintive sound.

 The NAF was traditionally made from cedar or river cane, but makers are now using a huge variety of woods including maple, redwood, cherry and even bamboo and PVC pipe!
 The history of the instrument is vague, but a great deal of folklore surrounds it; many tales tell of the flute being a courting instrument played by a young native man to win the heart of the woman he loved.

-For many, much of the appeal of the NAF lies in the fact it requires no prior musical knowledge in contrast to the much more structured approach to Western instruments which many people find off-putting.
-Playing ‘from the Heart’ is a term often heard when discussing the NAF, as improvisation and developing your own music and style of play are very much encouraged.
+For many people, much of the appeal of the NAF lies in the fact it requires no prior musical knowledge in contrast to the much more structured approach to Western instruments, which many people can find off-putting.
+Playing ‘from the heart’ is a term often heard when discussing the NAF, as improvisation and developing your own music and style of play are very much encouraged.